openlust/LUST-motion/docs/API.md

 ## Stateful Services

+Stateful services offer direct control over the machine and can be reached via a RESTful API.
+Some stateful services are also offered through a websocket server or MQTT.
+All changes are internally synchronized and propagated back to all clients.
+Redundant messages which do not change any internal state are filtered out and not propagated.

+> **_⚠️ IMPORTANT:_** There is a rate limit to these updates.
+You should avoid more then 10 Hz, otherwise the API might become unstable and could cause a fatal crash.

 ### StrokeEngine Control

 The main control API to control LUST-motion.
 Starts and stops the motion, changes the main parameters depth, stroke, speed and sensation.
 Also allows the selection of a pattern, or if the streaming interfaces should be used as input source for the motion generation.
+In addition it provides the possibility to override the vibration overlay with fixed costume values.
+If enabled, vibration commands from pattern or streaming are ignored.

 > Defined in `StrokeEngineControlService.h`